 The cause of the variation is largely in the amount of air that is trapped in the ice so affecting its buoyancy.
 An average iceberg will be about 1/5th to 1/7th above the surface.
 Very low lying pieces of ice of whatever size in the water are known as "growlers".
-These often have a green tinge to them.
+These tend to be made of very clear ice with little or no trapped air which makes them appear dark in colour from the sea.
 They are known as growlers because they present a particular hazard to shipping with the small amount visible above the water and the dark colour making them especially difficult to see and therefore especially dangerous.

 Some icebergs carry rocks and stones of all sizes down to gravel and fine powder so appearing dark grey or black in parts like the one in the picture below.
 The debris accumulated on the ice when it was part of a glacier becoming frozen into the ice itself.
 As the berg melts into the sea, this debris is spread around which can result in a fertilizing effect if it is rich in minerals.

 How can people stand next to icebergs?Ice-bergs drift around the Southern Ocean carried by the currents and blown by the winds.
 In the winter the sea-ice freezes around them and effectively glues them in place until the spring when the ice breaks up and they can begin to move again.